shaik1002/biggitlabbomb/doc/development/documentation/backporting.md

 Prerequisites:

 - The technical writer assigned to the backport does this step.
-You must have at least the Maintainer role for the [Technical Writing project](https://gitlab.com/gitlab-org/technical-writing).
+You must have at least the Maintainer role in the [Technical Writing project](https://gitlab.com/gitlab-org/technical-writing).

 After the changes are merged to the appropriate stable branch, you must update the Docker image that holds that version's documentation.